 An important take away with an index linked structured settlement annuity, is that it is the structured settlement payments that change NOT the structured settlement funding amount.

-A ""secondary market structured settlement annuity" is a marketing gimmick used to describe an investment in structured settlement payment rights.
-A so-called secondary market annuity is not an annuity.
+A "secondary market structured settlement annuity" is a scam label used to describe an investment in structured settlement payment rights, which is a structured settlement derivative.
+But a derivative sounds risk, so in acts of deception, actors in the space call it something that most people associate with safe and secure.
+BUT, a so-called secondary market annuity is not an annuity.
 Devoid of licensing requirements and enforceable regulation about how such products can be solicited, bring risks to the investor that is not characteristic of a true structured settlement annuity.
 For example statutory protections may not be available.
 The inventory may have been acquired second or third hand exposing the investor to transactional risks.

 Nevertheless, for those who have a clear understanding of the product and its risks it may be a viable part of a person's overall financial strategy.

 A structured settlement is not a scam.

 (1)The only way you can receive a structured settlement is if you negotiated for one as part of the settlement of your legal case

 (3)The adversary also has a lawyer